ebraun68/openwings_mitotree/README.md

  	4. Reference mitogenome (e.g., Passer_montanus_JX486030.gb)
 ```

+See the example control file for additional details.
+Note that it is possible to mix reads
+from SRA with local files of reads and to mix single end and paired end reads.
+Obviously,
-If you wish to use with data in NCBI SRA you must install SRA tools
+you must install SRA tools if you wish to use data in the NCBI SRA
 SRA tools: https://github.com/ncbi/sra-tools